shaleman/docs/source/3_netplugin.md

 ## Getting started
 This section will walk you through how to try netplugin in a vagrant environment
 ### Prerequisits
+- Baremetal Linux server with Ubuntu 15.04 or Centos 7.1 OR Mac OS X 10.9 or higher
 - VirtualBox 5.0.2 or greater
 - Vagrant 1.7.4
 - Go 1.5.0

 ### Quick start guide

-Clone the repo and bring up the VMs
+### Step 0: Clone the repo and bring up the VMs
 ```
 $ git clone https://github.com/contiv/netplugin
 $ cd netplugin; make demo